 Danish startup Corti has harnessed sophisticated AI and DL technology to create a digital assistant with the ability to save lives.
 This company is an example of how innovative technology is being used to make a positive impact across the globe.

 Corti uses medical and call data from millions of emergency dispatch calls to detect symptoms of cardiac arrest.
 It analyses not only verbal data, but also details such as breathing patterns, and even the caller’s tone of voice.

-CEO Andreas Cleve is driven by a desire to make a difference to the medical industry.
+CEO Andreas Cleve is driven by a desire to make a difference to the medical industry by using ai in the medical field.
 He points out the absurdity that marketing leverages incredibly powerful AI technology, while life-saving decisions are being made with the help of tech that may not have been updated in decades.

 In a large-scale test of the software in 2014, Corti was 93% accurate across 161,000 calls.
 In comparison, human dispatchers were only 73 percent accurate.
 Furthermore, the nature of the technology means that it will become more accurate with time.

 Incredibly, the company is comprised of a mere 20 people and has developed all of its software in-house.